top of page

 13 In him you also, who have heard the word of truth, the gospel of your salvation, and have believed in him, were sealed with the promised holy Spirit,

-At times, that sort of pressure-type of sacrifice is allowed by God upon His children, and may be in fact exactly what it takes to get one to leave a familiar and friendly venue, so as to move onward and outward on one's mission for Him!
+At times, that sort of pressured-type of sacrifice is allowed by the permissive Will of God upon His children, and may be in fact exactly what it takes to get one to leave a familiar and friendly venue, so as to move onward and outward, in this valley of tears, for Him!
 In the absence of that oppression, the apostles may all have just stayed and died in Jerusalem - without the Church spreading, as it did in those early days and the times that followed!

-In like manner, 1900 years later in St. Mary, Louisiana, William was forced away from his native land to go out and bring to America a "new" type of Holy Spirit revival that was stirring in him.
-This author proposes that he lived certainly more than an ordinary life - but, it was always meant to be an extraordinary life - one in full union with the power of the Holy Sacraments!
+In like manner, in the cultured-pressure 1900 years later in St. Mary, Louisiana, William was forced away from his native land to go out and bring to America a "new" type of Holy Spirit revival that was stirring in him.
+This author proposes that he lived certainly more than an ordinary life - but, it was always meant to be an extraordinary life - one in full union with the power of the Holy Sacraments from Louisiana!

 It is believed that William (and others like him) was what Pope Leo XIII envisioned and called forth in his 1897 encyclical titled:

 DIVINUM ILLUD MUNUS!
-In particular, Paragraph No. 11 of that document addresses it directly by in part stating:
+In particular, click on Paragraph No. 11 of that document to see it directly stated.
+Paragraph No. 11 does begin with these powerful words:

+After hearing that conversation between Jesus and the devil, Pope Leo certainly knew it would take a new outpouring of the Holy Spirit in the days that were to come.
 Was a strongly convicted, Holy Spirit-filled, "William" an example of what Pope Leo and the Holy Spirit wanted to bring forth to confront the devil's plan of destroying Holy Mother Church over the next 75 to 100 years?
-In this author's opinion...YES he was!
+In this author's opinion...YES he absolutely was!

 William was/is a man for all to model!
 Eventhough worn down and exhausted over the years, he pushed on!
 Never to return to Louisiana, in any meaningful way, to spiritually nurture his earthly mission!
 Never to physically see the real fruit from the seeds he sowed across America for so many years!